Strategic and area-based Economic Development Action Plans, 2016-2021

 Our key priorities and related actions for the economic growth of Argyll and Bute and its four administrative areas are grouped under these four themes.
 It is important to note that these Action Plans are working documents and the actions will be reviewed annually.

-You can read and download the Economic Development Action Plan using the link below.
+You can read and download the Strategic EDAP and the support area-based EDAPs using the links below.